YuLin12345/Affordable-AIO-Bot/README.md

 **To-Do List:**

 - Finish GUI part.
-- Add selected account edit functions.
 - Add proxy test against sites to see if it is blocked/banned and display ping.
-- Coding adding to cart functions.
+- Code add to cart functions.
 - Make start and stop button work.
 - Fix any bugs/errors.